-Town Council.
-The group have met with the Environment Agency and SCC and obtained mapping documents of all tributaries into and within Needham Market.
-Some surveying by members has been completed Orchard Gate Watercourse and Lion Barn Drain both have maintenance completed on full extent of main river excluding concrete channel NE of High Street into Luff Meadow and excluding Network Rail land.
-Current maintenance is completed in line with Government guidance: "In-channel weed cutting should ideally take place late in the summer or autumn (weather and flow levels permitting), to ensure the most benefit for winter conveyance and to avoid the bird nesting and fish spawning seasons.
-Also, cutting in warm weather can increase the risk of seriously affecting the water quality and wildlife, especially for fish" The Environment Agency Completed during winter 2023 pre and post Storm Babet
+maintenance completed

+on full extent of main 1

+river excluding concrete

+channel NE of High 1

+Street into Luff Meadow

+and excluding Network 1

+Rail land.
+Current

+maintenance is

+completed in line with

+Government guidance:

+"In-channel weed cutting

+should ideally take place

+late in the summer or

+autumn (weather and

+flow levels permitting), to 1

+ensure the most benefit 1

+for winter conveyance

+and to avoid the bird

+nesting and fish

+spawning seasons.
+Also,

+cutting in warm weather

+can increase the risk of

+seriously affecting the

+water quality and wildlife,

+especially for fish"

 The following section provides a range of flood mitigation measures that could be implemented to reduce the risk of flooding in Needham Market.
 They have been derived from data and evidence collated as part of the report and have been included having been considered realistic in their implementation.
 The implementation of actions falls to the responsible party.
-Progress on the action will be monitored by Suffolk County Council but it should be acknowledged that the council has limited powers to enforce the implementation of recommended actions.
+Progress on the action will be monitored by Suffolk County Council, but it should be acknowledged that the council has limited powers to enforce the implementation of recommended actions.

-Action Responsible Party Timescale for response Latest Progress Update for Actions Short Term Action ns (e.g. standard maintenance activity y and initial in vestigation of options that can be undertaken with limited need for forv vard planning ) Establish a Community Emergency Plan that includes plans to manage future flood events -Liaison with Suffolk Joint Emergency Planning Unit Needham Market Town Council 6 months EA also happy to support the Town Council in this, providing guidance and advice on our flood warning service Maximise the take up of the £5k PFR Grant currently available to residents before the April 2025 deadline SCC LLFA / Residents 7 months Ongoing Understand the annual event probability of the rainfall & river flow across the region and specifically Needham Market EA 6 months Ongoing Ensure main river EA Annually Ongoing
+Action Responsible Party Timescale for response Latest Progress Update for Actions (April 2025) ' • tandard maintenance activity and initia al investigation of options that can be undertaken with limited need for forward planning) Establish a Community Emergency Plan that includes plans to manage future flood events - Liaison with Suffolk Joint Emergency Planning Unit Needham Market Town Council 6 months EA also happy to support the Town Council in this, providing guidance and advice on our flood warning service Ongoing - No further update as of April 2025.
+Maximise the take up of the £5k PFR Grant currently available to residents before the May 2025 deadline SCC LLFA / Residents Latest April 2025 Ongoing - Grant applications deadline recently extended to end of May.
+Eligible residents in Needham Market have been contacted via letter and email.
+Engagement meetings with officers in the town have been completed.
+Residents have until end of December 2025 to complete works and submit a claim.